vegas

 Introduction¶

-The key Python objects supported by the vegas
+The key Python objects and functions supported by the vegas

 module are: